Senior Software Engineer

 - Educated and experienced: You have a degree in Computer Science or equivalent work experience and multiple years under your belt working on high traffic, high availability, business critical systems.

 - A team player: You are a consummate team player, working well with others toward a common goal.
 Achieving results is what matters most to you, not who gets the credit.

 - Adaptable: You're not flustered by complex problems and evolving requirements.
 You're eager to forge thoughtful, well-crafted solutions that are robust enough for the long haul.

 - A consummate communicator: You mesh easily with pros from all disciplines, and your impeccable communication skills allow you to unpack difficult concepts with ease, whether it's in person, on Slack, or in technical documentation.

 We work with a diverse set of technologies, but most of all we value engineers who are eager to learn new ways to deliver value to players.
 Some examples of the technologies we currently use include (but are by no means limited to):

 - AWS, Linux, Nginx, Varnish

 We seek out engineers who have shipped products in multiple technology stacks, but we'd also consider experience in other technologies (for example .NET), if you can couple that with recent experience writing production code in some of the above-mentioned tech.

 Additional insight into applying to Riot Engineering is available on our discipline page

-We receive a lot of applications, but we'll notice a fun, well-written intro that shows us you take play seriously.
-Apply below and don't forget to include a CV.
+- Click the button below and don’t forget to include a resume and cover letter.
+We receive a lot of applications, but we’ll notice a fun, well-written intro that shows us you take play seriously.